magepages/mpdocs/docs/image-optimizer/index.md

 - **Image Quality**: select the image optimization level, including 2 types:
   - **Custom**: a filter which help to remove some data.
 Noted that this will reduce the image quality so you should be careful with the level of image quality reduction as the image can be blurry and unclear.
 Choosing **Custom** will show more fields:
-    - **Quality percent**: Enter the percent in the **Quality percent** field which will be limited between 1 and 100.
+    - **Quality Percent**: Enter the percent in the **Quality percent** field which will be limited between 1 and 100.
 For good image quality, please maintain quality above 90.
 If left blank, default value is 92.
 - **Lossless**: is a data compression filter.
 This does not reduce image quality but it will require uncompressed images before they can be rendered.
 - **Skip Transparent Images**: If **yes** is selected, the white image or transparent image will be skipped during the optimization process.
 If you want to optimzie these transparent photos, you must **Restore** and **Requeue** them.
 The second way is just choosing "No" in this field, all the transparent images will be optimized too.
 - **Force File Permission**:
   - If **No** is selected, there is no change on the image permission.
-  - Select **Yes** so that after optimizing the image will be granted with permission.
+  - Select **Yes** to provide permission for optimized images.
 Choose **Yes** will show more fields:
     - **Select Permission**:
-      - Enter the number in the **Select Permission** field to choose the permission types for the image after the image is optimized.
+      - Enter the number presenting the permission in the **Select Permission** field to choose the permission types for optimized images.
 You can refer [more information here](http://linuxcommand.org/lc3_lts0090.php).
 Example: 0755, ...
   - This is a required field.

 #### 1.3.
 Directory